 Reading is one of the best ways to travel anywhere from the comfort of your home.
-Whether you’re planning a trip or just dreaming about taking one sometime in the future, these books about England will take you to one of my favorite countries in the world.
+Whether you’re planning a trip or just dreaming about taking one sometime in the future, these best of England books (and the UK as a whole!) will take you to one of my favorite countries in the world.

 *As an Amazon Associate, I earn from qualifying purchases.

 Notes from a Small Island by Bill Bryson

 Bill Bryson is a well-traveled and hilarious travel writer who I adore.
 I’ve read most of his books from England and beyond and they’re all worth a read.
 This one is particularly great because he wasn’t just traveling to the UK – he lived there for many years.

 Filled with the funny, sharp observations and the small but hilarious scrapes he gets himself into, you should read this very enjoyable book before traveling in England.
 Also you have to admire a man who is constantly writing about how he breakfasted well – that is travel goals and just general life ones.
 Buy it on Amazon.